araobp/spielzeug/README.md

 ![circuit](https://docs.google.com/drawings/d/1W1SPfQz1a28t77bc4uBEEQULt6kQg9OV3ybjiGFNwjw/pub?w=960&h=600)

+### Sensors/actuators

+The robot is equipped with proximity sensors(ultra-sonic and infrared ones), a pair of photo micro sensors, a gyro sensor, a temperature sensor, motor drivers(TA7291P) and LEDs.

 ###Chassis

 I am very good at paper craft, so I use paper with wood glue and acrylic paint to make a chassis of the toy: